robolyst/osquant/content/papers/understanding-bond-etf-returns/index.md

 ---
 title: "Understanding bond ETF returns"
 blurb: "
 The return of a bond ETF can be estimated from bond yields.
-The distribution of a bond ETF's returns turns out to be a function of the current level of interest rates, the expected change and variance of the interest rates.
+The distribution of a bond ETF's returns turns out to be a function of the interest rate, expected change and variance of the interest rate.
+Bond returns are skewed depending on the interest rate's level.
 "

 date: "2022-11-21"